 While the world of virtual sex isn’t exactly new, experts say the unique conditions of a global pandemic are leading many people to seek out counterfeit human connections that aren’t always safe or healthy.

-With roughly a third of the worldwide population still in lockdown at home, it’s no surprise that a record number of people are consuming porn.
-But a trend perhaps no one saw coming is the resulting spike in sextortion and non-consensual porn cases, including so-called “revenge porn.”
+With roughly a third of the worldwide population in lockdown from March to May, it’s no surprise that a record number of people were consuming porn then.
+But a trend perhaps no one saw coming is the resulting spike in sextortion and nonconsensual porn cases, including so-called “revenge porn.”

 Porn replacing real human connections